mose247/Object_detection_in_urban_environments/README.md

   * `fine_tune_checkpoint: "checkpoint/ckpt-0"`
   * `fine_tune_checkpoint_type: "detection"`

-Additionaly, one may also experiment with different optimization strategies, learning rates or data augmentations to improve the resulting performances of the models.
-Due to the limited AWS budget available, to complete training jobs within reasonable time and avoid capacity errors models were trained using just **2000 updating steps** and **batches of 8** images.
+Additionaly, different strategies for optimization, learning rates, and data augmentations can be explored to enhance models performance.
+Due to limitations on the AWS budget, models are trained using just **2000 updating steps** and **batches of 8** images.
+This helps completing trainings within reasonable time and avoiding capacity errors.

-In order to minimize the loss function **SGD with Momentum** was used.
-With respect to Vanilla SGD, this optimization technique tends to converge faster and is more robust to local minima.
-Nevertheless, it tends to obscillate more.
-To reduce obscillation a cosine annealing with linear warm-up was used.
-The warm-up allows to reduce potential early overfitting, while the decay should limit obscillations in later stages of the training.
+To minimize the loss function, **Stochastic Gradient Descent (SGD) with Momentum** is utilized.
+This optimization technique is known for its faster convergence and increased robustness to local minima compared to Vanilla SGD.
+Nevertheless, it tends to introduce more oscillations.
+To address this issue, a cosine annealing strategy with linear warm-up is adopted.
+The warm-up phase serves to mitigate potential early overfitting, while the decay phase is designed to reduce oscillations in the later stages of training.

 ```
   optimizer {